jorwoods/tableau_articles/refresh_objects.md

     item_type: refreshable,
     filters: dict[str, str],
 ) -> HasID:
+    # Get the Endpoint for the item type.
     endpoint = getattr(server, item_type)

+    # If we have the id, just get the item by id
     if (id_ := filters.get("id")):
         return endpoint.get_by_id(id_)

+    # Otherwise, use what we know to filter down to the item we need.
     query_result = endpoint.filter(**filters)

+    # If we don't find exactly one item, raise an error.
     if (count := len(query_result)) != 1:
         raise ValueError(f"Expected 1 {item_type} to match filters, found {count}")